accellera-official/systemc/docs/DEVELOPMENT.md

 Repository organization
 ---------------------------------------------------------------------

-The central source code repository of the ASI SystemC implementation is hosted in two [Git] [1] repositories at [GitHub](http://github.com).
+The central source code repository of the Accellera SystemC implementation is hosted in two [Git] [1] repositories at [GitHub](http://github.com).
 The repositories are private to the `OSCI-WG` organization and can be found at: